0mp/mpds-orange/README.md

 - Sink health metrics:
     - Maybe `kafka_controller_kafkacontroller_controllerstate_value` offers some interesting insights (details: https://cwiki.apache.org/confluence/display/KAFKA/KIP-143%3A+Controller+Health+Metrics)?

-The following metrics are potentially interesting, but are not available available at this moment in Prometheus:
-- Network in/out (to do)
-- CPU Utilization (to do, probably available via Kubernetes API's)
-- Memory Usage (to do, probably avialable via Kubernetes API's)

 In order to obtain those metrics from Prometheus, it is necessary to send a POST request to the `/api/v1/query` endpoint.
 Here's an example using curl:

 ```